awsdocs/amazon-rds-user-guide/doc_source/USER_MariaDB.Replication.ReadReplicas.md

 To enable automatic backups on a read replica for RDS for MariaDB, first create the read replica, then modify the read replica to enable automatic backups\.

-You can run multiple concurrent read replica create or delete actions that reference the same source DB instance, as long as you stay within the limit of five read replicas for the source instance\.
+You can run multiple read replica create and delete actions at the same time that reference the same source DB instance\.
+When you perform these actions, stay within the limit of 15 read replicas for each source instance\.

 ## Configuring replication filters with MariaDB<a name="USER_MariaDB.Replication.ReadReplicas.ReplicationFilters"></a>